 by Johnny Pain

-The following is an excerpt from the soon-to-be-released “Greyskull LP Second Edition” which will be available later this week in the StrengthVillain.com store.
+The following is an excerpt from the soon-to-be-released “Greyskull LP Second Edition” which is available in the StrengthVillain.com store.
 This piece is the introduction to the long-anticipated exercise execution section.
 Enjoy. -JP

 “Before I studied the art, a punch was just like a punch, a kick just like a kick.
 After I learned the art, a punch was no longer a punch, a kick no longer a kick.
 Now that I’ve understood the art, a punch is just like a punch, a kick just like a kick.
 The height of cultivation is really nothing special.
 It is merely simplicity the ability to express to the utmost with the minimum.”-Bruce Lee